Toki Pona: Writing systems

-Fourteen letters of the Latin alphabet—a, e, i, j, k, l, m, n, o, p, s, t, u, w—are used to write the language.
+Fourteen letters of the Latin alphabet (Note: Commonly referred to as sitelen Lasina in Toki Pona)—a, e, i, j, k, l, m, n, o, p, s, t, u, w—are used to write the language.
 They have the same values as in the International Phonetic Alphabet: j sounds like English y (as in many Germanic and Slavic languages) and the vowels are like those of Spanish, Modern Greek, or Modern Hebrew.
 Capital initials are used to mark proper names, while common words are always written with lowercase letters, even when they start a sentence.

 Besides the Latin alphabet, which is the most common way of writing the language, many alternative writing systems have been developed for and adapted to Toki Pona.
 Most successful and widespread are two logographic writing systems, Sitelen Pona and Sitelen Sitelen.
 Both were included in the book Toki Pona: The Language of Good.